winterdharma/DharmaPearls/01_agama/dirgha/DA_9.md

 134\.
 “There are another seven things, which are seven correct Dharmas: Having faith, having conscience, having modesty, being well-versed, making effort, good memory, and being knowledgeable.
 {:#p134}

 135\.
 “There are another seven things, which are seven abodes of consciousness.
 [1] Sometimes, sentient beings have either diverse bodies or diverse perceptions.
 These gods and humans are the first abode of consciousness.
 [2] Sometimes, sentient beings might have diverse bodies but the same perception.
 When the Brahmas of the Ābhāsvara Heaven are first born there, that’s the second abode of consciousness.
 [3] Sometimes, sentient beings have the same bodies but might have diverse perceptions.
 These Ābhāsvara gods are the third abode of consciousness.
 [4] Sometimes, sentient beings have same bodies and the same perceptions.
 These Śubhakṛtsnā gods are the fourth abode of consciousness.
-[5] Sometimes, sentient beings dwell in the abode of emptiness … [6] dwell in the abode of consciousness … [7] dwell in the abode of nothingness.
+[5] Sometimes, sentient beings dwell in the abode of space … [6] dwell in the abode of consciousness … [7] dwell in the abode of nothingness.
 {:#p135}

 136\.
 “There are another seven things, which are seven ways of diligence: 1.
 A monk is diligent in practicing the precepts, 2. diligently ceases his desires, 3. diligently refutes wrong views, 4. diligently learns much, 5. diligently makes effort, 6. is diligent in correct mindfulness, and 7. diligent in meditation.